HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 hash-chained to two prior commits rather than one.
 That's why Git commits form a graph --- specifically, a directed acyclic graph (DAG) --- rather than a one-dimensional hash chain.

-So internally our **signature chain** needs to become a **signature graph** (although to keep things simple we'll keep calling it a chain).
-This means that multiple links can have the same predecessor:
+So internally our **signature chain** needs to become a **signature graph** (although out of bloody-mindedness we'll keep calling it a chain).
+This means that multiple links can have the same
+predecessor:

 <figure class='figure-xl'>